montewood/JDWBLOG/content/home/posts.md

 widget: pages

 # This file represents a page section.
-headless: true
+headless: True

 # Order that this section appears on the page.
 weight: 60

 title: 최근 게시물
-subtitle:
+subtitle: Recent Posts

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 10
+  count: 3
   # Filter on criteria
   filters:
     author: ""